 Step 4: Clean the Firearm Barrel

 1) Wet a cleaning patch with your quality gun cleaner/solvent.
-I like to use Break Free Cleaner Lubricant Protector (CLP).
-Thread the wet patch through the slotted tip on your cleaning rod.
-Insert the cleaning rod into the breech end of the barrel and swab out the chamber and bore.
-Work the wet patch back and forth through the entire length of the barrel at least five or six times.
+With the wet patch threaded through the slotted tip, insert the cleaning rod into the breech end of the barrel and swab out the chamber and bore.
+Work the wet patch back and forth through the entire length of the barrel.
 Don’t bottle brush inside the bore.
 This will just keep the debris inside the barrel.
-Rotate the cleaning rod clockwise, as you push the patch all the way forward from the breech, out through the muzzle, and continue to rotate the rod clockwise, as you pull the patch all the way back through the barrel and out of the chamber and breech.
+Rotate the cleaning rod clockwise as you push the patch all the way forward from the breech, out through the muzzle.
+Continue to rotate the rod clockwise, as you pull the patch all the way back through the barrel and out of the chamber and breech.
 Five or six full-length passes should do it.

-2) Remove the patch from the cleaning rod and replace it with a brass bore brush.
+2) Remove the patch and replace it with a brass bore brush.
 [Note: If the bore is heavily fouled, you can squirt some cleaning solvent onto the bore brush.
-Alternatively, you can dry brush the bore, as described here, and wet patch again afterward.]
-Insert the rod into the barrel from the breech/chamber end and vigorously scrub the entire bore, following the same principle as with the patch (full–length, rotating passes).
+Alternatively, you can dry brush, then wet patch again afterward.]
+Insert the rod into the barrel from the breech/chamber end and vigorously scrub the entire bore, following the same principle as with the patch (full-length, rotating passes).
 Scrub until the bore is shiny and clean when inspected under a bright light.

-3) If the bore is heavily fouled and you used a dry bore brush, swab the bore again five to six times with another wet patch.
+3) If the bore is heavily fouled and you used a dry bore brush, swab the bore again five to six times with wet patch.

 4) Dampen the large end of your two-ended cleaning toothbrush with some solvent and vigorously scrub carbon deposits off of the barrel hood and feed ramp.

 5) Wipe the exterior of the barrel down with a solvent-dampened rag or patch.

-6) Dry out the bore by swabbing with clean, dry patches until the patches come out clean and dry.
+6) Dry out the bore by swabbing with clean, dry patches until they come out clean and dry.

-7) With a dry patch, wipe down the exterior of the barrel.
-Put the barrel aside for now.
+7) With a dry patch, wipe down the exterior of the barrel and put aside for now.

 Step 5: Clean the Firearm Slide